BCS21090011/CSS3963MicrocomputerInterfacing20232024CalcGroupAssignment/README.md

 # Calculator
 [Original Source]()

 This is for group assignment for *CSS3963 Microcomputer Interfacing 2023-2024*.
 The codes is intended to run in DOSBox.
+The assembly files (.asm files) need to be compiled to executable files (.exe files) before running it, the steps are stated in [here](/Group%20Project.docx, "Steps to convert .asm to .exe, written by Howard Yam").

 ## Group members:
 * To be filled if wanted.